 Easy Red Pozole

-Easy Red Pozole is a Mexican soup/stew that can feed a crowd!
+Easy Red Pozole (also called Posole Rojo or Pozole Rojo) is a hearty Mexican stew that can feed a crowd.
 I got the recipe from my former co-worker, Jessica.
-She moved to the U.S. from Mexico as a child, and she makes pozole for big family get-togethers.
+She moved to the U.S. from Mexico as a child, and she makes pozole for family get-togethers.

-She was kind enough to bring the leftovers to work one day.
+She was kind enough to bring the pozole leftovers from a family party to work one day.
 One taste and I was HOOKED.
-It was warm and comforting, mildly spiced, and topped with all kinds of fresh garnishes.
+The pozole was warm and comforting, mildly spiced, with tender chunks of pork and canned hominy in a red sauce, topped with all kinds of fresh garnishes.
+It is magic in a bowl.

 Ingredients

-• Hominy is basically puffed-up, juicy, slightly salty corn kernels.
+• Canned hominy is basically puffed-up, juicy, slightly salty corn kernels.
 It’s sold in cans and can be found in the international food aisle of most grocery stores.
+I could snack on them right out of the can—so good.

 • Onion and garlic add lots of savory flavor to the broth.